stytchauth/stytch-react-example/README.md

 ## Overview

 This example application demonstrates how one may use Stytch within a React application.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project now uses [Vite](https://vitejs.dev/) for development and building the application.

 This project uses Stytch's [React SDK](https://stytch.com/docs/sdks/javascript-sdk) which provides pre-built UI components, useful React hooks, and headless methods to securely interact with Stytch.